 Creating from seeing

-To be human is to dance between heaven and earth, fear and hope, light and shadow.
-In between lies a space that wants nothing.
-Where we simply are.
+To be human is to dance between fear and hope, light and shadow.
+Which easily makes us forget about space in between.
+It wants nothing.
+There we simply are.

 Sometimes books lead me to insights that must have lurked somewhere inside me.
 Until I read this sentence, I «knew» nothing about a space that wants nothing from me.
 Everyone wants something from me – most of all myself.

 «It’s about paying more attention to the space around us.
 If you do this, a feeling of trust develops that space exists in front of our eyes and that it is not demanding anything.» says Chögyam Trungpa in «True Perception – The Path of Dharma Art».

 This picture has accompanied me through 2020.
 There is this space inside me that I can enter.
 For me it lies between the polarities that shape my life in the same way, making it alive.
 As a human being, I am thrown into this world of all appearances and emotions.

 When I stand in front of a new sculpture, there is first of all hope: it should become a masterpiece.
 This immodest anticipation often tips over into fear: is that even possible?
 And what if I make the wrong cut now?